 While thinking about how to create an EHR, you should keep in mind that the process includes a number of complicated steps.
 First off, you have to think about HIPAA/GDPR compliance.

-How to create EMR software and not get fined?
+How to create EHR software and not get fined?
 Our guide on HIPAA regulations will help you to comply with it.
 We’ve covered eligible entities, fines, and provided a piece of advice.

 Primarily, custom EHR software should have a web version since there are many features and particularities that are better used as a web application.
 However, the EHR system should have a mobile version since it improves patient-physician communication.